Food and Toy Drive

 “On behalf of Parksville Fire Rescue members, my sincere thanks to the residents of the Parksville Fire Protection Area for your generosity and for the support of Canadian Tire, Save on Foods, Thrifty’s, Quality Foods and BC liquor stores.
 Captain Mark Adelborg and our members should be extremely proud of the results and the difference their efforts continue to make in our community.”

-1998 The first food and toy drive for the Parksville Volunteer Fire Department food was held to help stock the
+1998 The first food and toy drive for Parksville Fire Rescue was held to help stock the

 Salvation Army's shelves for Christmas.
 In the inaugural year, 5,000 pounds of food were collected.

 1999 Organized by members Scott Baillie, Dave Urquhart and John Mentanko, 9,200 pounds of food collected.